-HISTORY ANCIENT CITIES Located in Elis, Ancient Phigaleia is the most westerly ancient city.
-Further east along the river Neda is Eira, a Messinian mountain fortress captured by the Spartans after a siege of eleven years.
+HISTORY ANCIENT CITIES Located in Elis, Ancient Phigaleia is the most westerly ancient city in pARKadia.
+Further east along the Neda river is Eira, a Messinian mountain fortress captured by the Spartans after a siege of eleven years.
 Further east still in Arcadia are the ancient cities of Lykosura (said by the Roman traveller Pausanias to be the oldest city in the world), Trapezous and Megalopolis.
-To the west is Lepreo, probably the most accessible, and understandable, ancient city in the area.
+To the west of pARKadia is Lepreo, probably the most accessible, and understandable, ancient city in the area.

 Ancient Phigaleia is your destination - a mountain city famed for its excesses; its "necromancers" ('wizards') who communicated with the dead to divine the future and the legend of the nightmare originating from the cave of Demeter.